yukaitung/lgdxrobot-docs/content/cloud/general/administration-roles.md

 weight: 152
 ---

-LGDXRobot Cloud allows you to create roles to define customised access control for users.
+LGDXRobot Cloud allows creating roles to define customised access control for users.
 A role contains a list of scopes that determine what the user can access.
 The access can be fine-grained, such as specific permissions (read, write, delete) within a controller, or broad, such as access to everything in the system.

 The Email Recipient role is a special role that allows the user to receive email notifications from the system.
 It does not grant any system access.
 {.alert .alert-info}